vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/list-documents.md

 * `page_key` - Retrieves the next page of results when the previous request has reached the limit.

-The response contains an array of `cocument` objects with the matching documents and metadata about the pagination.
+The response contains an array of `document` objects with the matching documents and metadata about the pagination.

 ## REST 2.0 Example